biell/alti-server/README.md

 last pickup, or health.
 Coops can also be made more exciting by the use of devices like portals, to teleport players from one area to another.

+### Most Dangerous Game
+Asymmetrical game mode mdg plays like Counter Strike.
+The map is configured to assign players to either the left or right team, just like in coop.
+However, one player (the first one to join a team) is placed by themself to fight an entire team of enemy planes.
+In this mmode, you can specify alternate zones to spawn into.
+The server will randomly spawn the single player in one of these.
+This allows the standard spawn zone for that team to be boxed up like a coop game.
+Here, any Bots can be seperated from the rest of the game.
+In 1-life games, this box should have a turret to clean up the Bots.

 ## Additional Commands
 The below list of commands are available to players to interface with and manage Alti+ game maps.